I am an online writer with a love for animals. I love DIY pet projects—here are some of my favorites.

-The toys in the video below are good for most dogs to play with under supervision, but I DO NOT recommend the final toy idea!
-Bells are extremely dangerous and that thread would be easy for most dogs to rip loose, releasing that bell so that the dog might choke on it.
-If you do decide to make that third toy, be very cautious and ensure the bell cannot get loose.
+The toys in the video below are good for most dogs to play with under supervision, but I do not recommend the final toy idea!
+Bells are extremely dangerous, and the thread used to close up the toy would be easy for most dogs to rip loose (if the bell is released, the dog might choke on it).

 This one is super easy, but just beware.
 My dogs absolutely love this toy, but they rip it to shreds and make a mess.

-Toss it and the dogs have so much fun ripping into it.
+- Toss it—the dogs will have so much fun ripping into it.

 Rope Dog Toy

-A knot on each end of a length of rope makes a fun tug toy, and you can make these out of different lengths to give your dog variety.
+Tie a knot on each end of a length of rope for a fun tug toy; you can make these out of different lengths to give your dog variety.

-You can also take a longer length of rope, about 2 feet, and tie the ends together to make a loop.
-This is fun for dogs who like to play tug, and especially works great if you have a couple dogs since you can play tug with more than one at a time.
+You can also take a longer length of rope, about two feet, and tie the ends together to make a loop.
+This is fun for dogs who like to play tug and especially works great if you have a couple dogs since you can play tug with more than one at a time.

-You can improve rope toys by sewing a stuffed circle onto the middle like the person in the picture did.
-This allows your dog to grab the toy easier and some dogs love sinking their teeth into the stuffed part especially.
+You can improve rope toys by sewing a stuffed circle onto the middle (photographed above).
+This allows your dog to grab the toy easier, and some dogs love sinking their teeth into the stuffed part.

-- Make a Dog Toy from Recycled Pants
+- Dog Toy From Recycled Pants: 7 Steps

 Make an easy dog toy out of an old pair of jeans.

-- Make a Kong and Fleece Dog Toy
+- Make a Rope Dog Toy: 6 Steps

-A fun and simple toy is one like the bone toy shown above.
+A fun and simple toy is one like the bone toy shown below: